doki050/doki050/README.md

     Hi, My name is Kovács Benjamin Mark
-      I'm studying Software development here at the moment: BUDAPEST UNIVERSITY OF TECHNOLOGY AND ECONOMICS (BME) I’m currently interested in learning from MDN / freeCodeCamp Curriculum / frontendmasters
+      I'm studying Software development here at the moment: BUDAPEST UNIVERSITY OF TECHNOLOGY AND ECONOMICS (BME)

 <!---
 doki050/doki050 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.